 As mentioned, a reamer is a round file that is used to enlarge, straighten or smoothen holes that have already been drilled using a drill bit or cutting tool.
 But which should you be using for your jewellery making project?
 That will depend on your requirements and the materials you are working with.
 We’ve put together a list of some of the types of reamer tools that may be beneficial to you when bringing your jewellery designs to life:

 - Hand reamer – typically, hand reamer tool sets come with different sized tips to suit a range of beads – from flat files to pointed reamer tools.
 These are perfect for anyone who

-No matter which type of reamer you choose, you’ll be able to reap the benefits.
-From saving money by not having to discard of unusable beads to protecting your thread and chain from snagging against the rough burrs in the bead holes.
+No matter which type of reamer tool you choose, you’ll be able to reap the benefits.
+From saving money by not having to discard unusable beads to protecting your thread and chain projects from snagging against the rough burrs in the bead holes.

 Head to Cooksongold to find all of the beading tools you need to perfect your next jewellery making project – from reamer tools to beading mats and boards to make sure that your materials stay in place while you work.
 Order your jewellery making tools online today.